Language Reference

 Items

-Items are defined at the top level of a source file.
+Items are the things that a source file defines.

 Functions

-Functions define executable code that runs as part of the program.
+Functions define executable code that can be run during the program.

 fn NAME() {